Bank on Your Brain

-I’ve become a huge fan of on-line learning.
+I’ve become a huge fan of on-line learning — even before the 2020 pandemic.
 These days there are several platforms that provide some great ‘classes’ on a multitude of subjects from Python programming to Plato.
 Take your pick.
 [But — be sure you’ve got the discipline to actually participate in the class!]

 Most of these platforms are for-profit enterprises but virtually all of them have free options in some fashion and special ‘sales’ they run at certain times of the year.
 I always recommend those options first, before paying full-price for a course.

 If you’re looking to jump start yourself — I’d urge you to start by getting on their mailing lists for a period of time (you can always unsubscribe) and see if there isn’t something that might spark a passion and a new chapter in your life.